 The share option or similar award is granted at the money.

-The grantee has only a limited time to exercise the award (typically 30-90 days) if the grantee no longer provides goods or terminates service after vesting.
+The grantee has only a limited time to exercise the award (typically 30-90 days) if the grantee no longer provides goods, terminates service after vesting, or ceases to be a customer.

 The grantee can only exercise the award.
 The grantee cannot sell or hedge the award.